EFNEP -- EXPANDED FOOD AND NUTRITION EDUCATION PROGRAM

 EFNEP is one of the best kept secrets in Escambia County – we’re working hard to change that!
 EFNEP is a no-cost program for limited-resource families and youth funded by the USDA National Institute of Food and Agriculture and managed by the University of Florida IFAS Extension.

 EFNEP teaches our participants to make nutritious food choices for their families and to spend their food dollars wisely by teaching basic nutrition education, meal planning, shopping skills, cooking skills, and food safety.
-EFNEP is taught in small group settings by nutrition educators, generally in a series of six sessions for youth and nine sessions for adults.
-Upon completion of the EFNEP series, adult graduates receive a certificate from the University of Florida.
+EFNEP is taught in small group settings by nutrition educators, generally in a series of six to nine sessions for youth and nine sessions for adults.
+Upon completion of the EFNEP series, graduates receive a certificate of completion from the University of Florida.

 Am I in the target audience?